 Prague has numerous cinemas, many located in newly-built shopping malls, some showing first runs of international films, some showing Czech films.
 Admission is from 90 CZK to 200 CZK.
 Hollywood blockbusters may be dubbed into Czech, but other films are mostly shown in their original language.
-Films are usually screened two times in the evening, however multiplexes cinemas show movies throughout the day.
-For full listings of movies shown in Prague’s cinemas see ‘Night & Day’ section of the Prague Post.
+Films are usually screened two times in the evening; however, multiplexes cinemas show movies throughout the day.

 Atlas Art Kino www.atlascinema.cz

 Cine Star Anděl www.cinestar.cz